varaprasad1742/Zwiggy/README.md

   - **Restaurant List Page**: Display a list of restaurants.
 Clicking on a restaurant should navigate the user to the restaurant's detail page.
   - **Restaurant Detail Page**: Show details of a specific restaurant.

-## Additional Use Cases (Optional)
-If time allows, implement the following additional features, ensuring they are supported in both the API and the UI:
-- **Filtering Options**:
-  - By Country
-  - By Average Spend for Two People
-  - By Cuisines
-- **Search Functionality**: Enable search for restaurants by name and description.
+**Search Functionality**: Enable search for restaurants by name and description.